thindil/nimalyzer/doc/available_rules.rst

   *check*, *search* and *count*.
 For more information about the types of rules, please refer to the program's documentation.
 Check type will raise error when the declaration of the variable can be changed into let or const.
-Search type will list all declrations which can be updated and count type will show the amount of variables' declarations which can be updated.
+Search type will list all declarations which can be updated and count type will show the amount of variables' declarations which can be updated.
+Fix type will try to update the type of the variable declaration, for example `var i = 1` will be updated to `let i = 1`.
+If variable was in a declaration block, it will be moved to a new declaration above the current position.
+It may produce an invalid code, especially if the variable's declaration depends on a previous declaration in the same block.
 * optional word *not* means negation for the rule.
 Adding word *not* will change to inform only about variables' declarations which can't be updated to let or const.